ChuanyuXue/MVTest/README.md

 ## Notes

-This package is purely achieved with Numpy library in limited execution performance.
-Please read the reference and speed up the process by yourself to evaluate large dataset.
+This package is purely achieved with Numpy library with limited execution performance.
+Please read the reference and speed up the the code by yourself for large scale dataset.

 ## Reference